bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/tracepoints-and-monitoring-the-bitcoin-network.md

 Speaker 0: 00:00:42

-That's the term.
+That’s the term.
 Well, we will talk to Timo about trace points.

 Speaker 1: 00:00:45

 Anything else?
 Temperate activation and mining pool observation.

 Speaker 0: 00:00:49

 Yeah.
-That's what I think.
+That’s what I think.
 He knows all that stuff.
 Yeah.
 All right.
 Well looking forward to our conversation.
 Hope you enjoy it, too.

 ## What he's been up to since the residency

 Speaker 0: 00:01:05

 Timo, welcome back to the Chaincode office.
-You've been here before.
+You’ve been here before.
 Correct, yes.
 Yes.

 Speaker 2: 00:01:13

 Tell us last time.
 Yeah, it has been three years now.

 Speaker 0: 00:01:15

-Nothing's happened since then.
+Nothing’s happened since then.

 Speaker 2: 00:01:16